 - Wait on the sidewalk, away from the curb, until the bus comes to a complete stop.

-- Go directly to an available seat and be seated in order to keep aisles and exits clear.
+- Go directly to your assigned seat and be seated in order to keep aisles and exits clear.
+There should be no more than two riders per seat.
+Siblings and members of the same immediate household will be directed to share a seat.

 - Keep noise at classroom level.